 What is needed is new biometric technology – a method to identify online students in a way that can’t be gamed, is cost-effective, privacy preserving and incurs no liability.
 A tall order, but it brings us to gesture biometrics, also called behavioral biometrics.
 Unlike physical biometrics, they are dynamic (changeable) and so can’t really be stolen.
 The main types are gait, writing, and typing (keystroke) recognition.
 As effective as physical biometrics (excepting keystroke which has a low rate of accuracy*) gestures are a great fit for online student identification because they’re low-liability, low-cost, highly accurate and privacy friendly.
 In education it’s a little tougher to identify an online student’s walk so that leaves keystroke and writing.
-Of course we at BSI specialize in writing, specifically a hand-drawn 4 character password that users draw with their finger or mouse, depending on device (you can read more about it on our site).
+Of course we at BSI specialize in writing, specifically a hand-drawn 4 character password that users draw with their finger or mouse, depending on device.

 But whatever biometric you choose to determine who is taking all the course assignments, you’ll need technology that has to be have the following ingredients:

 • Low-cost (example: gesture biometrics generally has one low fee for unlimited use and the yearly cost is only a fraction of just ONE session of what virtual proctoring costs)

 • User friendly (try to get 98% positive experience or better)